Transjakarta: Sexual harassment

-A number of sexual harassment cases have been reported on board crammed TransJakarta buses and their overcrowded stations over the past few years, as the number of passengers has continued to rise.
-TransJakarta responded by providing a women-only area at the front of its buses and launching women-only buses.
+A number of sexual harassment cases have been reported on board crammed Transjakarta buses and their overcrowded stations over the past few years, as the number of passengers has continued to rise.
+Transjakarta responded by providing a women-only area at the front of its buses and launching women-only buses.

 Burning incident

-Demonstrations opposing a bill draft in October 2020 turned violent and multiple bus stops became targets.
+Demonstrations opposing a bill draft in October 2020 turned violent and multiple BRT shelters became targets.
 The stations of Bundaran HI and Sarinah were the first two shelters burned down, out of a total of 20 shelters that were either entirely or partially burned, looted, damaged and vandalised by rioters.
-TransJakarta claimed a loss of up to 55 billion Rupiah.
+Transjakarta claimed a loss of up to 55 billion Rupiah.

 Rear-end collision

 There has been cases where fellow Transjakarta buses collided in the Transjakarta lane.
 In 2016, Kopaja AC buses (under pilot integration program with Transjakarta) collided with Corridor 1 bus at Monas station triggering a chain collision and 2 fatal injuries.
 In October 2021, two buses serving Corridor 9 were involved in a similar accident, leaving 3 casualties.

+In September 2025, TransJakarta experienced three accidents in a month.
+On Saturday, September 6, Transjakarta crashed into a shop on Jalan Raya Minangkabau, Setiabudi, South Jakarta.
+The incident resulted in injuries to a shopkeeper.
+Afterward, on Thursday, September 18, a Transjakarta bus collided with a yellow truck in front of Tarakan Regional General Hospital (RSUD), Cideng Village, Gambir District, Central Jakarta.
+Then on Friday, September 19, a Transjakarta bus crashed into a kiosk, a house, and a vehicle belonging to a resident on Jalan Raya Stasiun Cakung, Pulogebang Village, Cakung District, East Jakarta.
+As a result of the incident, 6 people were injured, consisting of the bus driver, a resident, and 4 passengers.

 Transit Oriented Development

 Seventeen Transit Oriented Development (TOD) is being built to integrate of multiple transport systems to facilitate easy and convenient transit between various mode of public transportation.
-At Tebet, the TOD integrates TransJakarta and the Commuter Line.
+At Tebet, the TOD integrates Transjakarta and the Commuter Line.
 Meanwhile, at Dukuh Atas TOD (Indonesian: Kawasan Integrasi Dukuh Atas or KIDA), the aim is to prioritise walking and the use of public transport as a commuting solution, rather than using private vehicles.
-KIDA will integrate seven transport systems in total, which are the Jakarta MRT, Jabodebek LRT, Jakarta LRT, Soekarno-Hatta Airport Rail Link, Commuter Line, TransJakarta, and other bus services.
+KIDA will integrate seven transport systems in total, which are the Jakarta MRT, Jabodebek LRT, Jakarta LRT, Soekarno-Hatta Airport Rail Link, Commuter Line, Transjakarta, and other bus services.

 As of July 2019, there are about 1,170 Angkot micro-buses integrated with different routes of Transjakarta, which is expected to increase 1500 by the end of the year.